Building for the Future: Phase Two

 In fall 2016, the Hitchcock Center for the Environment concluded Phase One of our Building for the Future campaign, raising $5.8 million and opening the doors to a beautiful and inspirational, 9,000-square-foot “living” environmental education center.

-Today, with the incredible momentum and success of Phase One, we seek an additional $940,000 to realize our vision and complete Phase Two, which includes:Nature Play and Learning Places click here to read more
+Today, with the incredible momentum and success of Phase One, we are continuing to develop our site.Nature Play and Learning Places click here to read more

 Nature Play and Learning Places

 The Hitchcock Center is committed to new ways of safely attracting children into natural settings and to integrate the experience of nature into childhood.
 Through the Nature Play and Learning Places Master Plan, the Hitchcock will transform its 2.44-acre site into an engaging, interactive and educational outdoor classroom for people of all ages and abilities.
 The Hitchcock Center will use its Nature Play and Learning Places to promote and strengthen the practice of nature play and outdoor learning experiences to help the next generation become environmentally literate, to acquire strong environmental values, and move human society in a more sustainable direction.
 There will be ten imaginative, thought-provoking activity settings:

 Zone 1: Wildflower Meadow & Permaculture Garden

 Zone 2: Water Play & Shady Grove Area